thelinmichael/dotfiles/README.md

 Config is used on Ubuntu 22.04.3 and Fedora.

 - Window Manager: **i3**
-- Terminal: **Kitty**
+- Terminal: **Kitty** (kanagawabones theme)
 - Terminal multiplexer: **tmux**
 - Shell: **zsh**
 - Text editor: **Neovim** (based on LazyVim, using Kanagawa theme)
 - Application launcher: **rofi**
 - Bar: **polybar**

-Sway and Waybar not actively used due to issues with screen sharing in Zoom.
+Sway and Waybar not actively used due to issues with screensharing in Zoom.

 **Other useful terminal applications**